Kingabar/resume/README.md

 - Chatgpt for help with footer and README file
 - Font Awesome for github and linked in logos for footer.

+## Future improvements
+ - More content
+ - more Icons
+ - Implement a fully functional form
+ - Create a custom 404 page
+ - Wave Testing

 # Feel free to explore Kinga's Page, and if you have any questions or feedback, please contact her through the provided information in the Contact section.